 Our Death cafe events look to provide a safe and confidential space for people to talk about death.

 Homelessness touches people’s lives in different ways and sadly far too often we lose people.
 We hold these events as many people we work with have expressed a wish to have a space to talk about death and loss.
-Regular Dying Homeless death cafes will provide a space for us all to confidentially explore death and loss and remember people we have lost.
+Our regular Dying Homeless death cafes provide a space for us all to confidentially explore death and loss and remember people we have lost.